 Cubano chicken is a baked chicken recipe with the flavors of a Cuban sandwich.
-The meal features chicken breasts with a topping of ham, pork, pickles, and delicious seasonings!
+The meal features chicken breasts topped with ham, pork, pickles, and melted cheese!

 My Cubano chicken recipe starts with the makings of a traditional Cuban sandwich, which are ham, pickles, and Swiss cheese.
 With the addition of chicken breast and pulled pork, the flavor of the meal is taken to new heights!
 Although this isn’t a sandwich, the chicken cubano packs a lot of flavor.

 The use of three different meats is what makes the meal so flavorful.
 It packs flavor as well as protein.
 Plus, it is very easy to make using leftovers.
 With carnitas meat from earlier in the week, and ham for sandwiches on hand, this idea came to light.

 I use carnitas meat that cooks low and slow, with a heavy dose of seasoning for extra of depth of flavor.
 Simply create the layers and bake for an international dinner!